sultan-ul-arefin/sultan-ul-arefin/README.md

      */
     @enumerable(true)
     public summary: string = `
-    I have more than five years of experience in design, architecture, development, and deployment in software development.
-    I always focus on building user-friendly and high-performance web applications to increase user satisfaction.
-    I always try to follow best practices and write clean code every time, making development faster and easier to maintain.
-    I enjoy team energy, helping to speed up project completion and improve team productivity while ensuring every solution is creative and effective.`;
+    I have more than five years of experience in design, architecture, development, and deployment in software development, always try to focus on building user-friendly and high-performance web applications to increase user satisfaction, and follow best practices and write clean code every time, making development faster and easier to maintain, enjoy team energy by speed up project completion and improve productivity ensuring every solution is creative and effective.`;

     /**
      * @ProfessionalExperience